segmentio/segment-docs/src/connections/destinations/catalog/comscore/index.md

 ## Analytics.js

-When you toggle on comScore in Segment, this is what happens:

-+ Our CDN is updated within 45 minutes.
-Then our snippet will start asynchronously loading comScore's beacon.js onto your page. **This means you should remove comScore's snippet from your page.**
+When you enable comScore in the Segment web app, your changes appear in the Segment CDN in about 45 minutes, and then Analytics.js starts asynchronously loading comScore's `beacon.js` onto your page. **This means you should remove comScore's snippet from your page.**
-+ comScore will automatically start recording data.
++ comScore automatically starts recording data.

 ## Mobile